kenan-rhoton/openwar/docs/rules.markdown

 An army must have exactly 1 Command Unit at the beginning of the game.

+Units come with a set of default Options, but more may be purchased at a cost.

-### Unit Improvements
+### Unit Options

 They come in different flavors:

 - Equipment: Representing the actual weapons, armor or tools the Unit (or a miniature) carries.
 - Skills: Representing abilities the Unit (or a minuature) has.

-Improvements will come with a set of different costs:
+Options will come with a set of different costs:

-1. Cost for miniature: cost to apply the improvement to a single miniature
+1. Cost for 1: cost to apply the option to a single miniature
+2. Cost for 10+: cost per miniature to apply the option to *at least* 10 miniatures.
+2. Cost for 20+: cost per miniature to apply the option to *at least* 20 miniatures.
-2. Cost for unit: cost to apply the improvement to an entire Unit
+2. Cost for unit: cost to apply the option to the entire Unit.

-Miniatures in a Unit must at all times be within 5cm from one another.
-If a Unit becomes split into more than one group, it can only take the Regroup Action until it forms back into a single group.
+Some Options may not have some of these costs.
+In that case, they may not be taken except in the costed cases.

 ## Tools